java-json-tools/json-schema-validator/README.markdown

 <p>All this with custom reporting/exception handling/etc.</p>

-<p>At the time of this writing, the core processing architecture is already split into its own
+<p>At the time of this writing, the core feature set is entirely implemented, although some changes
-package (<a href="">json-schema-core</a>) on which this package now depends; documentation is still not done, however.</p>
+will happen before it reaches a stable state.</p>

 <p>Another package will be created demonstrating the use of processors.
 The first of them will be
 using <a href="https://github.com/reinert/JJSchema">JJSchema</a> to generate a complete validation